Interact makes integration with your NLP engine completely transparent and code-free using Intent Flows.

 - Mapping of business rules to the corresponding Intent Flow in Interact.

 - Filling-in all of the required parameters to fulfill the Intent.
-If the NLP engine does not identify all required parameters it notifies the IA, which queries the User to supply the missing values.
+If the NLP engine does not identify and query for the required parameters, then the IA queries the User directly to supply the missing values.